 The hospitality and tourism industry is divided into five major service segments: food, lodging, recreation, travel, and convention/meeting.

 Upon graduation, numerous employment opportunities are available to hospitality and tourism graduates.

 Students who graduate with a B.S. in hospitality administration have learned the skills necessary for successful hotel and restaurant management.
 By combining the academic achievement of a bachelor’s degree with practical experience, this program enables graduates to successfully compete for the best positions in the hospitality and tourism industry.

-The department offers two concentrations:
+The department offers three concentrations:

 -- Restaurant and Institutional Management, which focuses on managing food service operations

--- Hotel Tourism Management, which focuses on managing hotels, conventions, and convention venues and tourism.
+-- Hotel Tourism Management, which focuses on managing hotels, conventions, and convention venues and tourism

 The hospitality industry is one of the largest in the world, generating more than $452 billion in annual revenues and employing more than 11 million people in the United States.
 Hospitality and tourism is New York State's second-largest industry.

 The Hospitality and Tourism Department at Buffalo State educates and trains enterprising students to become leaders in regional and global hospitality and tourism professions.
 The faculty fosters exceptional student achievement through frequent interaction and guided practical training.
 Courses within the minor provide for both general and specialized preparation.